Vaei/PushPawn/README.md

 Different Pushers can have their own versions of this ability.

+This is where you define what actually happens, you could play a root motion animation when pushed back instead, or simply change the strength or duration of the push, or change other settings to get the behaviour you desire.

 ## LyraShooter
 *Or anyone not using `UGameplayAbility` as an allowed base class*